• Skip to primary navigation

 pouring pecan filling into shortbread crust

-Then your pecan bars are ready for the second baking which will bake the filling and set it well.
+• Then your pecan bars are ready for the second baking which will bake the filling and allow it to set.

-I say yes!
-Once the bars have baked and fully cooled place them in their tin, uncovered, in the refrigerator for a minimum of 2 hours but really overnight is even better.
+• Once the bars have baked and fully cooled, keep them in their tin, uncovered, in the refrigerator for a minimum of 2 hours but really overnight is even better.

-The refrigeration will allow them to fully set and be easily cut into nice clean slices.
+• The refrigeration will allow them to be fully set and be easily cut into nice clean slices.

 Pile of sliced pecan bars sliced into rectangles on a glass cake stand